wodowiesel/SDRFunk/README.md

 ### Usage:

-run with admin/root permissions:
+Run with admin/root permissions:

+You can open the App via 'chrome://apps' and create a desktop shortlink via mouse right-click"

 Use '. dot' as decimal-comma separator!

-Radio works with .wav-file with 16-bit PCM @ 48000 [Hz] mono & stereo / 1-12.000 [MHz] range. (maybe 0.001 later)
+Radio works with .wav-file with 16-bit PCM @ 48000 [Hz] mono & stereo / 1 kHz - 12.000 [MHz] range.

 - Tip: You could use just a copper wire for 2 m/70 cm-band or other lambda(1/4)-antennas (17.5 cm/6.9" in for PMR)